-Mariana Rivera-Torres is an associate with six years of experience in facilitation, international development, and collaborative decision-making.
+Mariana Rivera-Torres is an associate with seven years of experience in facilitation, international development, and collaborative decision-making.

-Mariana has a rich background in domestic and international social and environmental issues, including transboundary water governance, climate adaptation, education and health promotion, water and sanitation, and environmental conservation.
+Mariana has a rich background in domestic and international social and environmental issues, including transboundary water governance, climate adaptation, education and health promotion, water equity, and environmental conservation.
 She brings cross-cultural understanding and a keen interest in promoting cooperation to solve complex environmental and socio-economic challenges.

 Mariana has a master’s degree in Water, Society, and Policy from the University of Arizona’s School of Natural Resources and the Environment.
 Her graduate research focused on U.S.-Mexico conflict and cooperation in the Colorado River Basin.
 She served as a Peace Corps Volunteer in Guatemala from 2015-2017 and completed her bachelor’s degree at Georgetown University’s Edmund A. Walsh School of Foreign Service.

 Rivera-Torres, Mariana, Andrea K. Gerlak, and Katharine L. Jacobs.
 “Lesson learning in the Colorado River Basin.”
 Water International (2021).

 Rivera-Torres, Mariana, and Andrea K. Gerlak.
 "Evolving together: transboundary water governance in the Colorado River Basin."
 International Environmental Agreements: Politics, Law and Economics (2021): 1-22.

 Pablos, Nicolás Pineda, Stephen Mumme, Mariana Rivera-Torres, María Elena Vega, and Oscar Ibañez Hernández.
 “Professional Expertise in the Management of International Freshwater Commissions: The Case of the International Boundary and Water Commission, United States and Mexico.”
 Environmental Science & Policy, 114 (2020): 43-51.